Thursday, February 19, 2015

 You're in for an accessory extravaganza here.
 Agent Venom's chest armor and belt are removable.
 He comes with four guns and a wicked looking symbiote tendril attachment on his back that can wield them.
 Three of the guns are Hit Monkey's so they're a bit on the small side (tho your Black Widow would benefit from them!) but not a noticeable with the tendrils holding them.
 The other gun is Steve Roger's and looks better in the actual figure's hand.
 Removable armor and a bunch of guns, that's pretty decent.

 So what's the verdict on Agent Venom?
 You're probably reading this review on your cellphone walking through a Walgreens right now looking for him.
 And if you aren't, you should be.
 This is one awesome figure and I'm having a hard time putting him down.
 Even if you aren't a huge fan of this Venom customizers can always use the weapons and armor for other figures and that head is practically Spiderman Noir material.
 The problem is not living near or IN a country with a Walgreens.
 Hasbro cut out the scalpers by making the entire case Venoms tho his card shows all the other Spiderman Infinite characters as if he were a variant of the assortment.
 You just need to ask some friends to keep an eye out for you, he won't be hard to find.
-I'd plug my sponsors here but you're really only going to find him at Walgreens, tho various 3rd parties on Amazon and Ebay have him in stock at various markups if you can't stand to wait.
+I'd plug my sponsors here but you're really only going to find him at Walgreens, tho various 3rd parties on Amazon and Ebay have him in stock (all eBay links are eBayPartnerNetwork affiliate links that help me out!) at various markups if you can't stand to wait.

 Thursday, July 17, 2014